top of page

 • The PI must read and sign the application document submitted by the applicant.
 Digital signatures are accepted.

-• By signing the PI agrees to mentor and advise the applicant and provide matching stipend funds from existing research grants which, at minimum, double the stipend provided by the OHAP program.
+• Their signature must be accompanied by a statement indicating that the PI agrees to mentor and advise the applicant and provide matching stipend funds from existing research grants which, at minimum, double the stipend provided by the OHAP program (excluding Indigenous applicants).

 bottom of page